Date: Tuesday 6th and Wednesday 7th of November

 10.30 KEYNOTE SPEAKERS

-• “Marine research in a future perspective – how do we match Agenda 2030” Dr. Anna Jöborn, Director of the Swedish Agency for Marine and Water Management and engaged in the EU initiative JPI Oceans focuses on future national and (several) international research funding initiatives
+• “Marine research in a future perspective – how do we match Agenda 2030” Mats Svensson, Director of Department for Marine and Water Management at the Swedish Agency for Marine and Water Management and engaged in the EU initiative JPI Oceans, focuses on future national and (several) international research funding initiatives

 • “Do we need a ‘totum revolutum’ or can we achieve good marine status and blue growth at the same time?”
 Dr. Angel Borja, Principal Investigator, AZTI Marine and Costal Environment Management in Spain is a member of the Scientific Committee of the European Environment Agency and involved in successfully linking international marine research projects and marine management